zameo94/sales-taxes/README.md

 ---

-In this software are present some test with jUnit for the 2 classes Product and Checkout.
+In this software there are some test with jUnit for the 2 classes Product and Checkout.

 You can run these test using an IDE (I use IntelliJ)